stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 , there maybe race conditions or deadlocks
 #### Disadvantages of 1A Approach

-- Not supported by all compilers
+- Compile time checks always run on CI but not supported by all compilers locally
 - May not detect race conditions or deadlocks if compile time checks are broken or disabled and thread sanitizer is broken or disabled

 #### Advantages of 2A Approach